-The Office of Study Abroad overseas more than 100 programs in over 30 countries around the globe.
+The Office of Global Affairs overseas more than 100 programs in over 30 countries around the globe.
 Participants in our programs earn SHU credits and grades for their studies, and continue to fulfill their major and minor requirements while abroad without lengthening the degree process.
 Academic advisors play a very important role in helping our students achieve success in their study abroad experience.

 If you would like to learn more about our office, programs and/or procedures for studying abroad, feel free to schedule a “Study Abroad 101 for Advisors” session for your school or department.
 This is an informational meeting to familiarize the Sacred Heart community with study abroad opportunities.

 We are always happy to help you identify programs that are particularly suited to your students’ needs.
 Please email your request to email@example.com and we will follow up with you as soon as possible.